SomerEsat/ethereum-staking-guides/README.md

 To become a validator on the Topaz testnet you will need to get 32 ETH from the Göerli Test Network.

-1. Click on the MetaMask extension and log in.
+a) Click on the MetaMask extension and log in.
-2. Using the dropdown at the top, select the Goerli Test Network.
+b) Using the dropdown at the top, select the Goerli Test Network.
-3. Cick on your name to copy your Goerli ETH wallet address.
+c) Cick on your name to copy your Goerli ETH wallet address.
-4. Head over to the [Prysm Labs Discord](https://discord.gg/YMVYzv6).
+d) Head over to the [Prysm Labs Discord](https://discord.gg/YMVYzv6).
-5. Ask one of the mods nicely to transfer you some ETH and paste your address.
+e) Ask one of the mods nicely to transfer you some ETH and paste your address.
-6. If you are planning on running multiple validators ask for what you need (32 x number of validators).
+f) If you are planning on running multiple validators ask for what you need (32 x number of validators).

 Once the ETH appears in your MetaMask wallet move to the next step.